Web site monetization is a very general term. In this article we will try to simplify and learn what are the definitions behind that.

 - DMP – Data management platform, an extra layer of data that can be added to the campaign.

-- PMP– Private market place, direct connection between the buyer and the seller that gives an advantage to the buyer at an open auction.
+- PMP– Private market place, direct connection between the buyer and the seller, protected from any kind of online fraud thanks to the use of an innovative platform such as Fully-Verified, that gives an advantage to the buyer at an open auction.

 - DFP – The biggest and the most powerful ad server, belongs to Google.